-In our experience, dwelling occupants gradually habituate over time, i.e. "getting used to" the change and level in noise environment.
-Any change in environment due to the introduction reconfiguration of an intersection, may cause initial disturbance to people.
+In our experience, dwelling occupants gradually habituate over time, i.e. "getting used to" the change in the noise environment.
+Any change in environment due to the reconfiguration of an intersection, may cause initial disturbance to people.
 However, over time, people become accustomed to the sound (both level and location), pay less attention to it and the response will diminish.